Skip to main content

 Since reactant-share uses data-transport, reactant-share supports almost all the transports supported by data-transport.The client app and the server app, whichever is loaded first, the client app will wait for the server app to finish starting and get all the initial application state from it.

-Using the actor model in the client app to design spawn(), we can do spawn(counterModule, 'increase', []) to let the server app proxy the execution of the module method and respond and sync both the state and the result back to the client app.
+Using the actor model in the client app to design delegate(), we can do delegate(counterModule, 'increase', []) to let the server app proxy the execution of the module method and respond and sync both the state and the result back to the client app.

 But if we need direct communication between the client app and the server app, then we need to use the PortDetector module.